 For every business operating online, it's vital to track conversions with a well-thought-out event setup.
 Basic analytics configuration won't cut it with multi-step form tracking.
 It can easily miss important form data and hinder your ability to make informed decisions.

-Custom form tracking gets the most out of Google Analytics 4.
-We’re gonna show you how.
+Custom form tracking is what gets the most out of Google Analytics 4.
+Here is how to set it up.

 A slightly finer event setup is to send data to Google Analytics 4 once the user starts to fill out the form, completes the first step, or opens the popup where the form is.
 A crucial thing for this tracking method is using Google Tag Manager to do tag configuration and manage tags.